A Physics-Embedded Dual-Learning Imaging Framework for Electrical Impedance Tomography: Numerical and experimental studies

 We utilized EIDORS\cite{adler2006uses} to generate the dataset for our experiments.
 A unit circle with a radius of 1 was modeled, incorporating a 16-electrode adjacent measurement pattern.
 The internal discrete potential distributions were generated under the boundary conditions defined in Equation (2).
 The finite element mesh consisted of 7744 triangular elements, corresponding to a pixel grid size of 128×128.
 The dataset included shapes such as circles, equilateral triangles, and squares, with their positions randomly generated.
 The dataset categories comprised the following configurations: a single circle, two circles, one equilateral triangle plus one circle, one equilateral triangle plus two circles, and one equilateral triangle combined with one circle and one square.
 Each category contained 3000 samples.
 The radii of the circles were randomly generated between 0.1 and 0.28, the side lengths of the equilateral triangles ranged from 0.5 to 0.65, and the squares had side lengths between 0.4 and 0.5.
 To simulate measurement noise, Gaussian noise with a signal-to-noise ratio (SNR) randomly varying between 40 dB and 60 dB was added to the voltage measurements.

-To evaluate CPFI-EIT under extreme conditions, we increased the contrast between the background conductivity and the conductivity of the objects, simulating scenarios such as the presence of metallic objects.
+To evaluate the proposed approach under extreme conditions, we increased the contrast between the background conductivity and the conductivity of the objects, simulating scenarios such as the presence of metallic objects.
 This significantly amplified the non-smoothness of the conductivity distribution, with conductivities randomly generated between 0.05 and 36 (excluding the background conductivity of 1).
 The dataset was split into 80\% training data, 10\% validation data, and 10\% test data.